Haunting New York show draws crowds, masked stars

 The performance is inspired by the themes of Shakespeare's Macbeth -- "guilt, betrayal, murder, ambition, suspense," according to Doyle.
 Items such as a letter from Lady Macbeth on a desk, and a famous quote from that play written in blood on a wall help evoke these themes.

-"It is theatre, but it's also dance.
+"It is theater, but it's also dance.
 It's an art installation, it's performance art, it's nightlife," said producer Jonathan Hochwald.

 Audiences are free to inspect letters, books, and trinkets sprinkled through the hotel, which was designed with the goal of "making sure there's detail everywhere," said Barrett.
 No sensory detail is neglected: the smell of dried leaves permeates a taxidermy shop, a forest feels cool and damp, and a candy store smells nostalgically sweet.

-"It's the kind of thing that pushes an active experience, and that pushes conventional theatre boundaries," Doyle said.
+"It's the kind of thing that pushes an active experience, and that pushes conventional theater boundaries," Doyle said.

 Added Barrett, "It encourages to trust their instincts and to carve out their own evening.
 There's no right way or wrong way to do it."